geluso/learn-programming-programming-board-games/03-grid-games/01-connect-four/README.md

 * 50 total location possibilities

 Here's a visual representation of the patterns we'll need to check for across the grid.
-We need to check for four-in-a-row horizontally, vertically, in a forward-slash diagonal and a back-slash diagonal.
+We need to check for four four-in-a-row patterns: horizontally, vertically, in a diagonal forward-slash, and in a diagonal back-slash.

 Here's what all we're checking for:

 ![jig of all the patterns we're looking for](./jig.png)

-Here's how we can pluck the values out for each of the four lines:
+These are the indexes where we need to pluck the values from for each of the four lines:

 ```python
 h1, h2, h3, h4 = [0,0], [0, 1], [0, 2], [0, 3] # horizontal